jason6q/cloud-slurm/README.md

 ```

 ### Paperspace
+This is easy to use and fairly straight forward.
+I'd say this is probably the more expensive option out of the three I use however.
+Just setup your SSH server and SSH into the VM.
+Then follow the Head and/or Compute Node instructions.
+You'll have to copy the
+Tailscale authorization key into it to connect into the VPN of course.

+**TODO: Also write about docker deployment**

 ### Lambda Labs

+**TODO: Also write about docker deployment**

 ### Runpods

+**TODO: Also write about docker deployment**

 ## Network Storage Setup
 I use a shared network drive, but you can also just copy your datasets over to each disk drive per compute node.
 There's pros and cons to each; if you need read speed and want to use